stelzo/ratslang/README.md

 *More a slang, less a lang.*

+> [!WARNING]
+> The language is currently in active development and is not ready for production use.
+Updates *will* break your code or `.rl` files.
+Use at your own risk.

-Ratslang is a compact **configuration language**, delivered as a Rust-based parser library.
+Ratslang is a compact **configuration language**, delivered as a Rust library.

 It was born out of frustration with the lack of proper types for **time** and **length** in configuration files.
-When we configure physical systems, even a single zero more or less can have massive consequences.
+When we configure physical systems like robots, even a single zero more or less can have massive consequences.
 Sometimes, we don't even realize there's a problem until it's too late.
 The famous [Loss of the Mars Climate Orbiter](https://spacemath.gsfc.nasa.gov/weekly/6Page53.pdf) is a prime example of this issue.

 The core motivations behind Ratslang are: